ejhusom/smala/README.md

 ## Quickstart

-You need to have [Ollama](https://ollama.com/) installed, with the language models you want to use.
+You need to have [Ollama](https://ollama.com/) installed, and download the language model(s) you want to use (Ollama provides a large number of models).

 Clone repository: